alcantariel/ocp-java-17/Chapter 01/README.md

 ### Javadoc comment

 Is similar to a multiline comment, except it starts with /**.
-This special syntax tells the Javadoc tool to pay attention to the comment.
 Javadoc comments have a specific structure that the tool knows how to read.

 ```java
 /**